erickma1/syndicateApp/README.md

 # syndicateApp
-Syndicate news from leading websites
+Syndicate news from leading websites across the world